hodlemperor/Bitcoinsticker/README.md

 # Bitcoinsticker

-I download some logo service reletad to bitcoin, try to vectorialize most of all and add for eack logo a level with the cutting contour.
-In particoular i create the CutCountour that is necessary for cutting on roland plotter.
+I downloaded some logos of bitcoin related services, I try to vectorize most of all and add a cut profile to eack logo.
+In particoular I create the CutCountour which is necessary for cutting on the roland plotter.

-I just upload here if someone else need it.
-Sticker are good for advertise bitcoin.
+I uploaded here if anyone else needs it.
+The stickers are good for advertising bitcoin and this file is for private use.
-It's possible also to buy that in some place .. just google it
+It is also possible to buy somewhere .. just google it.

 Download : https://github.com/hodlemperor/Bitcoinsticker/blob/master/bitcoinsticker.pdf